Actifio/WindowsMaskingScriptSupport/readme.md

 * Create New Virtual Application:  On
 * SQL Server Database Name:  Should match the DB name in the SQL script  (Note if DB is an instance, you will need to define a prefix)

-On the next panel you can set it up any way you like,  if the database is called smalldb, then ideally use this:
+On the next panel you can set it up any way you like,  if the database is called smalldb, then ideally use something like this:

 * Source DB name:      smalldb
 * Prepmount DB name:   premasking